xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Confirm that it actually works.
     - [ ] Spotlight shader is not working.
     - [ ] System is not 'fast' (on my laptop2); not sure what the bottleneck is.
+    - [ ] Texture Reuse system is broken on HQ (different building shapes).

 - [ ] Server and database setup
   Tables: